DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Note: the diagnosis and management of anaphylaxis is not included in this topic.
+Note: the diagnosis and management of anaphylaxis are not included in this topic.

-Urticaria is composed of wheals: recurrent transient oedematous dermal papules and plaques, individual lesions persisting less than 24 hours.
-Wheals may be asymptomatic but are often intensely itchy or sting and burn.
-Angioedema results from oedema of dermis and subcutaneous tissue and accompanies urticaria in 40% of cases or occurs on its own in 10%.
+Urticaria is composed of weals: recurrent transient oedematous dermal papules and plaques, individual lesions persisting less than 24 hours.
+Weals may be asymptomatic but are often intensely itchy or sting and burn.
+Angioedema results from oedema of the dermis and subcutaneous tissue and accompanies urticaria in 40% of cases or occurs on its own in 10%.

 Urticaria may be acute (<6 weeks duration) or chronic (>3 months).
-Several factors (cytokines and chemokines) are implicated in activation of mast cells receptors.
-Immunologic or non immunologic mechanisms elicit mediator releases and inflammatory activities inducing urticaria lesions.
+Several factors (cytokines and chemokines) are implicated in the activation of mast cells receptors.
+Immunologic or non-immunologic mechanisms elicit mediator releases and inflammatory activities inducing urticaria lesions.

 If intermittent angioedema occurs without urticaria, an ACE inhibitor may be responsible.
 Rarely, it is caused by inherited or acquired defects in C1 esterase inhibitor.